Islamic design

 Ventilation to this enclosed musalla appears to have been provided by an opening over the entrance door on the left or east side of the space, and by two badgheer on the south, facing, and north sides.
 It is also notable that the arches used to relieve the walls are of simple, square pointed design, almost established at 90°.
 This is a good example of a simple masjid reflecting the strict form of Islam practised by those who settled the peninsula from the Arabian hinterland.

 This next group of photographs illustrate an abandoned masjid at al-Dhakhira in the north-east of the peninsula.
 It is likely to have been an important masjid as it is relatively large, having nine bays across its iwaan and interesting detailing to its columns.
-Their detailing is similar to that seen in some buildings in Doha.
-As such it would reflect the community established on the coast there.
+These details are similar to those seen in some of the better old buildings in Doha.
+As such it would reflect on the community established on the coast at al-Dhakhira.
 This is a more recent development as can be seen both in its size as well as in its detailing, particularly in the treatment of the manara of the masjid.
-I would guess it to be about forty or fifty years old, certainly a newer masjid than that illustrated at al-Wakra above, at al-Jumail and at the top of the page, though not as new as that illustrated by the manara at al-Wakra below.
+I would guess it to have been constructed in the 1940s or 1950s, certainly a newer masjid than that illustrated at al-Wakra above, at al-Jumail and at the top of the page, though not as new as that illustrated by the manara at al-Wakra below.

 The twin mihrab arrangement on the mosque at al-Dhakhira, 1986 The top of the manara on the mosque at al-Dhakhira, 1986